 Proper biomechanics demand a lot of things, one of which is a person's ability to maintain proper muscular length-tension relationships.
 As is the case with any joint, a postural abnormality and pain can develop when a muscle is tight while its antagonist is lengthened and weak.
 The pelvis involves a number of muscles that allow it to tilt anteriorly, posteriorly, and laterally.
 If a sizable disparity in those length-tension relationships emerge, then pain ranging from nagging low back pain to something more severe, such as piercing or radiating pain in the buttocks and legs can result.
 In this article, I'm going to be specifically exploring how the pelvis can become fixed in a lateral tilt and what can be done to both identify and correct the problem.

 So what is lateral pelvic tilt and how is it best identified?
 Lateral pelvic tilt can best be described as simultaneously involving two motions: hip hiking and hip dropping.
 When compared to a neutral pelvic position, where the iliac crests appear level, hip hiking requires that the hip on one side is raised above a neutral position, while the other iliac crest must drop below a neutral level.
 When standing as evenly as possible, one should be able to determine with a mirror or another set of eyes whether or not their iliac crests appear level.
 But where are these iliac crests, you ask?
 The iliac crest is a term used to describe the pelvic border that stretches from the anterior superior iliac spine to the posterior superior iliac spine.
 Part of the anterior portion can be felt as the bony point of the pelvis situated beneath the oblique while the posterior portion is laterally offset from the base of the spine.
+If necessary, practice tilting the pelvis forwards and backwards with your hands on your hips to determine their respective locations.

 Another important, albeit indirect, screening method requires scrutinizing the walking gait.
 If there is weakness in the gluteus medius or the tensor fasciae latae, then the gait is characterized by a lateral shift of the trunk when the opposite leg swings forward.
 A similar conclusion could be reached by standing on one leg with the opposite leg flexed to 90 degrees at the knee and the hip and then assessing the opposite hip's position.
 If the hip drops then the abductors are likely weak.
 Let's now take a closer look at some of the common dysfunctions that accompany hip hiking and hip dropping.